 The Department contracts with Mental Health Advocacy Project (MHAP), a program of the Law Foundation of Silicon Valley, to perform these functions.
 The County Patients' Rights Advocate also monitor Santa Clara County inpatient facilities for compliance with LPS (Lanterman–Petris–Short) commitment process.

-To learn more, read the Law Foundation of Silicon Valley’s Mental Health Advocacy Program (MHAP) brochure.
+To learn more, read the Law Foundation of Silicon Valley’s Health / Mental Health Program flyer (Rev. 06-01-19).

 Mental Health Advocacy Project